Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/README.md

-# Clef
+# Cryptomines-Clef

-Clef can be used to sign transactions and data and is meant as a(n eventual) replacement for Geth's account management.
+Cryptomines-Clef can be used to sign transactions and data and is meant as a(n eventual) replacement for Geth's account management.
 This allows DApps to not depend on Geth's account management.
-When a DApp wants to sign data (or a transaction), it can send the content to Clef, which will then provide the user with context and asks for permission to sign the content.
-If the users grants the signing request, Clef will send the signature back to the DApp.
+When a DApp wants to sign data (or a transaction), it can send the content to Cryptomines-Clef, which will then provide the user with context and asks for permission to sign the content.
+If the users grants the signing request, Cryptomines-Clef will send the signature back to the DApp.

 This setup allows a DApp to connect to a remote Ethereum node and send transactions that are locally signed.
 This can help in situations when a DApp is connected to an untrusted remote Ethereum node, because a local one is not available, not synchronised with the chain, or is a node that has no built-in (or limited) account management.

-Clef can run as a daemon on the same machine, off a usb-stick like [USB armory](https://inversepath.com/usbarmory), or even a separate VM in a [QubesOS](https://www.qubes-os.org/) type setup.
+Cryptomines-Clef can run as a daemon on the same machine, off a usb-stick like [USB armory](https://inversepath.com/usbarmory), or even a separate VM in a [QubesOS](https://www.qubes-os.org/) type setup.

 Check out the

-* [CLI tutorial](tutorial.md) for some concrete examples on how Clef works.
+* [CLI tutorial](tutorial.md) for some concrete examples on how Cryptomines-Clef works.
-* [Setup docs](docs/setup.md) for information on how to configure Clef on QubesOS or USB Armory.
+* [Setup docs](docs/setup.md) for information on how to configure Cryptomines-Clef on QubesOS or USB Armory.
-* [Data types](datatypes.md) for details on the communication messages between Clef and an external UI.
+* [Data types](datatypes.md) for details on the communication messages between Cryptomines-Clef and an external UI.

 ## Command line flags

-Clef accepts the following command line options:
+Cryptomines-Clef accepts the following command line options:

 ```
 COMMANDS: